bhuvangolhar/Data-Structures-and-Algorithms/Basics/methods.md

 ▪ Predefined Methods – Already defined in Java libraries (e.g., Math.max(), System.out.println()).
 ▪ User-defined Methods – Created by the programmer to perform specific tasks.
-▪ Static Methods – Declared with static, can be called without creating an object.
-▪ Instance Methods – Belong to an object, need an object to call.

 **Program :**